How to Find Sunglasses That Fit (And Don’t Annoy You All Day)

 The “Centering” Secret

 Look at your eyes in the lens.
-For a perfect fit, your pupils should be centered horizontally.
+For a perfect sunglasses fit, your pupils should be centered horizontally.
 If your eyes look like they’re huddled near the nose bridge, the frame is too wide.
 Centered eyes = a balanced, high-fashion vibe.

 Why the “In-Store Experience” is the Only Way